San Francisco Marathon: Course

 The current marathon course forms a loop that starts and finishes on the Embarcadero near the Ferry Building.
-The course runs past many notable landmarks in San Francisco including Fisherman's Wharf, Aquatic Park, the Golden Gate Bridge, Golden Gate Park, and AT&T Park.
+The course runs past many notable landmarks in San Francisco including Fisherman's Wharf, Aquatic Park, the Golden Gate Bridge, Golden Gate Park, and Oracle Park.
 The course briefly enters Marin County at the northern end of the Golden Gate Bridge.

 The marathon course has undergone a number of changes since its inception.
 In the late 1980s, the start was moved from Marin County to San Francisco.
 In 1999, race organizers made a number of changes to make the course faster.
 That year the course was altered to start and end near the Polo Fields in Golden Gate Park and the run across the Golden Gate Bridge was eliminated.
 Previous routes have taken the marathon along the Great Highway.
 In 2002, the start/finish at Golden Gate Park was moved to the Embarcadero with a run across the Golden Gate Bridge.

 The first half marathon originally crossed the Golden Gate Bridge along the full marathon, but was eliminated in 2018 due to security and safety concerns.
 Previously, the full marathon and first half marathon ran on the roadbed of the bridge, shutting down automobile traffic for two lanes.

+There are two half-marathon races offered, a "Bridge Half", which ends near the Golden Gate Bridge, and a "City Half", which begins in Golden Gate Park.